Brokx History, Family Crest & Coats of Arms

-England in the great wave of migration from Normandy following the Norman Conquest of 1066.
+Brokx is a name that was carried to England in the great wave of migration from Normandy following the Norman Conquest of 1066.
 The Brokx family lived in Essex.
 The name, however, derives from the family's former residence in Broc, in the area of Anjou, France.
-CITATION[CLOSE]
+Alternatively, the name could have been from the Saxon Broc, meaning a badger.
+"Broch, in Gaelic or Irish, Cornish-British and Welsh, all have the same meaning."

 Early Origins of the Brokx family